 Select a broadleaf weed killer

 Make sure you check the label to see if wild violets are included in the list of lawn weeds that any herbicide will treat.
-We like TZone.
-Because the wild violet roots can be so challenging, multiple treatments may be necessary.
+These will contain dicamba, 2,4-d and most importantly, triclopyr.
+We like TZone, Crossbow or 4-Speed XT Because the wild violet roots can be so challenging, multiple treatments may be necessary.
 You should be able to purchase some at your local garden center.

 You can also add dish soap or another surfactant to a weed killer mixture to spot treat areas where the plants are growing.